SimoneAstarita/queer_NLP_bib/README.md

 Hung, Han-Tang, and Shu-Kai Hsieh. <a href="https://aclanthology.org/2020.paclic-1.47.pdf">"<u>Exploring Discourse on Same-sex Marriage in Taiwan: A Case Study of Near-Synonym of HOMOSEXUAL in Opposing Stances."</u></a>  Proceedings of the 34th Pacific Asia Conference on Language, Information and Computation.
 2020.

-Sky CH-Wang and David Jurgens.
-2021. <a href="https://aclanthology.org/2021.emnlp-main.782/">"<u>Using Sociolinguistic Variables to Reveal Changing Attitudes Towards Sexuality and Gender."</u></a> In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pages 9918–9938, Online and Punta Cana, Dominican Republic.
+Sky CH-Wang and David Jurgens. <a href="https://aclanthology.org/2021.emnlp-main.782/">"<u>Using Sociolinguistic Variables to Reveal Changing Attitudes Towards Sexuality and Gender."</u></a> In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pages 9918–9938, Online and Punta Cana, Dominican Republic.
 Association for Computational Linguistics.
+2021.

-Lin, Yu-Hsuan.
-"Comparison on Heterosexual and Homosexual Woman’s Lonely Heart Ads in Taiwan: Taking AllTogether and Lesbian Board on PTT Web Forum as Examples."
-Proceedings of the Joint 3rd International Conference on Natural Language Processing for Digital Humanities and 8th International Workshop on Computational Linguistics for Uralic Languages.
+Lin, Yu-Hsuan. <a href="https://aclanthology.org/2023.nlp4dh-1.30.pdf"><u>"Comparison on Heterosexual and Homosexual Woman’s Lonely Heart Ads in Taiwan: Taking AllTogether and Lesbian Board on PTT Web Forum as Examples."</u></a> Proceedings of the Joint 3rd International Conference on Natural Language Processing for Digital Humanities and 8th International Workshop on Computational Linguistics for Uralic Languages.
 2023.

-Locatelli, Davide, Greta Damo, and Debora Nozza.
-"A cross-lingual study of homotransphobia on twitter."
-Proceedings of the First Workshop on Cross-Cultural Considerations in NLP (C3NLP).
+Locatelli, Davide, Greta Damo, and Debora Nozza. <a href="https://aclanthology.org/2023.c3nlp-1.3.pdf"><u>"A cross-lingual study of homotransphobia on twitter."</u></a> Proceedings of the First Workshop on Cross-Cultural Considerations in NLP (C3NLP).
 2023.

-Chakravarthi, Bharathi Raja, et al. "A Diachronic Analysis of Gender-Neutral Language on wikiHow" Proceedings of the Fourth Workshop on Language Technology for Equality, Diversity, Inclusion.
+Chakravarthi, Bharathi Raja, et al. <a href="https://aclanthology.org/2024.ltedi-1.10.pdf"><u>"A Diachronic Analysis of Gender-Neutral Language on wikiHow"</u></a> Proceedings of the Fourth Workshop on Language Technology for Equality, Diversity, Inclusion.
 2024.

-Andersen, Scott, et al. "The Mexican Gayze: A Computational Analysis of the Attitudes towards the LGBT+ Population in Mexico on Social Media Across a Decade."
-Proceedings of the 8th Workshop on Online Abuse and Harms (WOAH 2024).
+Andersen, Scott, et al. <a href="https://aclanthology.org/2024.woah-1.14.pdf"><u>"The Mexican Gayze: A Computational Analysis of the Attitudes towards the LGBT+ Population in Mexico on Social Media Across a Decade."</u></a> Proceedings of the 8th Workshop on Online Abuse and Harms (WOAH 2024).
 2024.

-Farhan Samir, Chan Young Park, Anjalie Field, Vered Shwartz, and Yulia Tsvetkov.
+Farhan Samir, Chan Young Park, Anjalie Field, Vered Shwartz, and Yulia Tsvetkov. <a href="https://aclanthology.org/2024.emnlp-main.384.pdf"><u> Locating Information Gaps and Narrative Inconsistencies Across Languages: A Case Study of LGBT People Portrayals on Wikipedia.</u></a> In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, pages 6747–6762, Miami, Florida, USA.
+Association for Computational Linguistics.
 2024.
-Locating Information Gaps and Narrative Inconsistencies Across Languages: A Case Study of LGBT People Portrayals on Wikipedia.
-In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, pages 6747–6762, Miami, Florida, USA.
-Association for Computational Linguistics.

 ## POS Tagging